DataDAO-AI/browsertrix_dataset_scraper/README.md

         * idk what the name of the inner folder should be, just took that one from openwebtext chunk 0.
 Does the name matter for RPv2's purposes?

 ## todo
-* do the processing of the `pages.jsonl` file in another thread
 * spawn the browsertrix process with multiple threads
 * install browsertrix plugins
 * try to run the redpajamav2 code on the output to ensure formatting is correct